radiac/nanodjango/docs/tutorial.rst

     from nanodjango import Django

-    app = Django(ADMIN_URL="admin/")
+    app = Django()

 The ``Django`` instance, along with the ``nanodjango`` command, performs the magic needed to make everything work in one file.

-We can pass any Django settings into the constructor as named keywords.
-Above we pass a special nanodjango setting ``ADMIN_URL``, which tells nanodjango where to serve the admin site.
+We can pass Django settings into the constructor as named keywords.
+We don't do it above as nanodjango has sensible defaults, but you can pass in any standard Django setting, plus some extra ones that nanodjango uses, like ``ADMIN_URL``:

-We could also configure other aspects of Django, for example:

 .. code-block:: python

     app = Django(
-        ADMIN_URL="admin/",
+        ADMIN_URL="secret_admin/",
         SECRET_KEY=os.environ["DJANGO_SECRET_KEY"],
         ALLOWED_HOSTS=["localhost", "my.example.com"],
         DEBUG=False,